sergeitarasov/Tarasov_Uyeda_SupplementaryMaterials-_2019/README.md

 # Comment on ''Human sound systems are shaped by post-Neolithic changes in bite configuration''
 **Sergei Tarasov and Josef C. Uyeda**

-The description of the analyses can be found in *Analyses_Description.pdf*
+The description of the analyses is in *Analyses_Description.pdf*

 The original paper: